Chris-Gan/invitation-coding-challenge/README.md

 4. **Comprehensive Unit Tests**: The project includes a comprehensive suite of unit tests to ensure the reliability and correctness of the code.

+5. **Mocked Failed Cases**: The project includes a fail case demo which can be tested out by entering <ins>testFail@gmail.com</ins> into the email field.

 ## Live Demo
 You can check out the live demo of the application at: [Coding Challenge](https://www.example.com)